 This discussion is a consolidated effort of the National Oceanic and Atmospheric Administration (NOAA), NOAA's National Weather Service, and their funded institutions.
 Oceanic and atmospheric conditions are updated weekly on the Climate Prediction Center web site (El Niño/La Niña Current Conditions and Expert Discussions).
-Additional perspectives and analysis are also available in an ENSO blog.
 A probabilistic strength forecast is available here.
-The next ENSO Diagnostics Discussion is scheduled for 10 July 2025.
+The next ENSO Diagnostics Discussion is scheduled for 12 March 2026.

 To receive an e-mail notification when the monthly ENSO Diagnostic Discussions are released, please send an e-mail message to: ncep.list.enso-update@noaa.gov.